 3. Dust Walls

-If your question is how to clean construction dust from walls, you will need to wipe your walls with a soft damp towel and then wrap it around the bottom of your broom.
-Secure it with tape if you have to and then push the towel along your walls to collect dust and to wipe it away.
-Using a broom handle will help when trying to reach the top of your walls.
+If your question is how to clean construction dust from walls, you’re not alone.
+Wipe walls with a soft damp towel to collect dust and to wipe it away.
+For hard to reach areas wrap the towel around the bottom of your broom and secure it with tape.

-If your walls were painted recently, then you should avoid using anything moist on them as it may damage the paint itself.
-Let the walls dry for about 30 days before you are sure you won’t do any damage and then you can use moisture to remove the excess dust.
+If your walls were painted recently, avoid using anything moist as it may damage the paint.
+Let the walls dry for about 30 days before cleaning.

 4. Ledges + Baseboards

 When it comes to floors, you should vacuum them if your vacuum is HEPA certified with a good filter.
 Mopping regularly will also help to keep the dust under control when the job is done.
-This will allow you to handle floor cleaning and general house cleaning as well.
+Always vacuum before you mop!

 Make sure to use a floor cleaner that is compatible with your floors and won’t ruin them or remove the stain.
 Ask your supplier or installer what cleaning supply they would recommend for your floors.